Difference Between Motor and Generator

 A motor is specifically designed for the production of the mechanical form of energy from the energy which is in electrical form.

-A generator, often known as an electric generator, is a machine that converts the mechanical form of energy into electrical.
+A generator, known as an electric generator, is a machine that converts the mechanical form of energy into electrical.
 A generator or an electric generator works on the concept of electromagnetic induction (EMI).

 Comparison Table